We have teamed with other travelers to provide this list of must-see National Parks to visit in the winter to help you plan your vacation.

 The desert wonderland at Death Valley comes alive in the winter months, and there is a little bit of everything here for every kind of explorer.
 You could spend a weekend in Death Valley seeing all of its major highlights, or stay for weeks and go a bit off the beaten path.

 There are many things to do at Death Valley in the winter.
 Drive along the established park roads and make stops at Death Valley’s popular sites such as the Mesquite Flat Sand Dunes, or visit the lowest elevation point in the United States at Badwater Basin.

 Rent a four-wheel drive vehicle in the valley and explore Death Valley’s off road trails such as “The Racetrack” where rocks are said to mysteriously move across a giant dry lake bed and leave only a path to tell their tale.

-Everglades National Park is located a little under an hour away from the hustle and bustle of Miami and Naples in Florida.
-But it provides a nice getaway from the busy cities.
+Located a little under an hour away from the hustle and bustle of Miami and Naples in Florida, you’ll find Everglades National Park.
+It provides a nice getaway from the busy cities.